tribet84/terraform-workshop/README.md

 - The resource - Transformed into an api call by terraform
 - Output - Used to share variables and configuration between modules

 The eagle eyed of you will also notice that the topic configuration takes dependencies from both the resource group and namespace modules.
-This allows terraform to create an execution plan based on the dependencies
+This allows terraform to create an execution plan based on the dependencies.

 ```powershell
 terraform init #required to initialize the previously unused module
 terraform plan
 ```

 The plan now shows that there is one new topic resource to add.
-This is still not correct as we know that the topic already exists and must be imported
+This is still not correct as we know that the topic already exists and must be imported.

 ## Terraform import
-To import the topic you need to map the configured modules address to the resource id which can be found in azure `terraform import ADDRESS ID`
+To import the topic you need to map the configured modules address to the resource id which can be found in azure `terraform import ADDRESS ID`.

 ```powershell
 terraform import module.topic_workshop.azurerm_servicebus_topic.topic /subscriptions/d6f20e81-c8f9-4d3e-91ee-4ccf290b8e2b/resourceGroups/RG-Terraform-Workshop/providers/Microsoft.ServiceBus/namespaces/Terraform-Workshop/topics/workshop
 ```

-Run the plan again and there are no changes as infrastructure is up-to-date
+Run the plan again and there are no changes as infrastructure is up-to-date.

 ```powershell
 terraform plan